diogotcorreia/master-thesis/docs/content/ch04-the-thing.typ

 simplifying the setup of an otherwise complex set of dependencies.

-While the Nix setup is not the centrepiece of this project, it is still nonetheless important for ensuring the reproducibility of the results.
+While the Nix setup is not the centrepiece of this project, it is still nonetheless relevant for ensuring the reproducibility of the results.
 Due to its build sandbox and pinned inputs, using Nix ensures the environment is the same regardless of the underlying Linux distribution,